Shad00Z/machine-learning-compilers/docs/submissions/04_code_gen.rst

 .. note::

     As seen in the code snippet above, we extended our kernel object by an ``add_label`` function and a ``getInstrCountFromLabel`` function.
 Internally, the kernel keeps track of the number of instructions that were added since the label was added.
-If we want to jump back to a label, we can use ``getInstrCountFromLabel`` to get the number of instructions we have to jump and multiply it by 4, because each instruction is 4 Bytes long.
+If we want to jump back to a label, we can use ``getInstrCountFromLabel`` to get the number of instructions we have to jump and multiply it by 4, because each instruction is 4 bytes long.

-The full code is available in the file ``matmul_m_n_k.cpp``.
+The full code is available in the file `matmul_m_n_k.cpp <https://github.com/Shad00Z/machine-learning-compilers/blob/main/src/kernels/matmul/matmul_m_n_k.cpp>`_.

 4.1.2.2 Calling the GEMM kernel
 ----------------------------------------

 Having implemented the code for the ``matmul_m_n_k``, we now had to find a way to call it.
 For this, we use a ``Brgemm`` class that contains a ``generate`` function.
-Since we used the same function for calling our ``matmul_br_m_n_k`` BRGEMM kernel, which we will explain in the following chapter, please refer to :ref:`4-1-3-2` which will explain the ``Brgemm`` class in greater detail.
+We use the same function to call our ``matmul_br_m_n_k`` BRGEMM kernel, which is explained in the next chapter.
+For more details on the ``Brgemm`` class, please refer to :ref:`4-1-3-2`.

 4.1.2.3 Verification of the GEMM kernel with lda=M, ldb=K, ldc=M
 -------------------------------------------------------------------

-This task requires us to verify the correctness of our ``matmul_m_n_k`` kernel by comparing to a reference implementation for 1≤M≤64, 1≤N≤64, K∈[1,16,32,64,128], and lda=M, ldb=K, ldc=M.
+This task requires us to verify the correctness of our ``matmul_m_n_k`` kernel by comparing it to a reference implementation for 1≤M≤64, 1≤N≤64, K∈[1,16,32,64,128], with lda=M, ldb=K, and ldc=M.
 We realized this verification using a ``Catch2`` unit test:

 .. code:: cpp